penelopenelope/BioinfoProj_MembraneBioinformatics/README.md

 ### 2022-Oct-5 Meeting 5 TO DO LIST
 - [x] Update Cmap generation codes according to Andreas' script
-- [x] Generate all the required datasets on the server
+- [x] Generate all the required datasets on the server - cmap thresholds 10, 15, 20, 25, 30
 - [ ] Prediction results of SVM
 - [ ] CNN trial